Look for these symptoms in athletes when anaphylaxis is suspected:

 There are some special populations or phases that may put certain individuals more at risk for anaphylaxis.
 These include but are not limited to:

-- Pregnancy (specifically during labor and delivery)
+- Pregnant women (specifically during labor and delivery)

 - Teens (due to potential for risk-taking behaviors)